-Ang Lee (Crouching Tiger) and Yimou Zhang (Hero) started an ongoing trend in Chinese cinema, leading arthouse directors to direct big, epic and action-filled period pieces.
+Ang Lee (Crouching Tiger) and Yimou Zhang (Hero) started an ongoing trend in Chinese cinema, leading arthouse directors to direct big, epic, and action-filled period pieces.
 And while the world is still waiting for Hsiao-hsien Hou's The Assassin, Tian is filling the current void.
 Though it must be said, Tian's The Warrior and The Wolf doesn't really compare well to Zhang and Lee's efforts, but lies closer to grittier films like The Warlords or Battle Of Wits.

 The story isn't very easy to summarize.
 Central to the tale is Odagiri's character, who is recruited into an army during the first act of the film.
-From there on, we follow his transformation from peaceful country bumpkin to commander of the army.
+From there on, we follow his transformation from a peaceful country bumpkin to the commander of the army.
 And beyond.
-The second and third act are small story arcs by themselves, centering around the same set of characters, but highlighting a different period in their lives.
+The second and third acts are small story arcs by themselves, centering around the same set of characters, but highlighting a different period in their lives.
 Tian lets his film flow like a mountain stream, twisting through space and time.
-The narrative structure is highly unconventional, rather hard to follow and disjointed, but this does not hurt the themes and sentiments of the film.
+The narrative structure is highly unconventional, rather hard to follow, and disjointed, but this does not hurt the themes and sentiments of the film.
 For many this will be a big hurdle, I myself appreciated this free-form way of storytelling.

 Visually The Warrior and The Wolf is a shimmering masterpiece.
-Tian's color pallete is moody and menacing, littering the screen with dark shadows and desaturated blues and greens.
+Tian's color palette is moody and menacing, littering the screen with dark shadows and desaturated blues and greens.
 This works wonderfully well when outside, but the indoor scenes turned out just a little too dark to my liking.
 The narrative was hard enough to follow as is, but peering to see what happens on screen can become a bit much at times.
 It's only a small issue in a few particular scenes, but it does harm the second act a little, which is mostly playing between four walls.

 The soundtrack is pretty awesome, working with modernized interpretations of traditional Chinese music.
 Tian's use of music is as subtle as ever, especially considering the genre he's operating in.
 It's not as refined as in his earlier films, but it works miracles with the visuals.
 Acting is very strong too, with Odagiri in yet another powerful role.
 His international career is taking off like a rocket and he holds up pretty well in foreign cinema.
 Maggie Q complements him, and the chemistry between the both of them does light up the second act.
 The rest of the supporting cast is equally impeccable.